baardev/LLM/gpt-2-simple/intro.md

 - **SCOPE** is a property of measure that defines the limits or properties of a **CONTEXT** and **INSTANCE**.
 An example might be the force of gravity, which is different at sea level vs. a mountain top.
 An object falls faster at sea level than it does on a mountaintop.
 The **CONTEXT** (surface of planet earth) and **INSTANCE** (a golf ball) are the same, but the **SCOPE** of limits are different (air pressure, gravitational force, temperature, etc.)  **CONTEXT** is like a map of a territory, and **SCOPE** is like the reality of the territory.
 - Another way to think about **CONTEXT** vs. **SCOPE** is via the "Coastline paradox".
 If you measure the coastline of England with a 100 km ruler, the coast is 2,800 km long, but if you measure it with a 10-meter ruler, the coast is 10,000 km long.
 Here, the "coastline of England" is the **INSTANCE**, and the ruler's size is the **SCOPE**, and “earth->geography->cartography->coastlines” would one possible **CONTEXT**.
-- **SCOPE** is always represented in units of measure, similar to how **MATTER** is the **CONTEXT**, and **MASS** is the measure of **MATTER**.
+- **SCOPE** is always represented in units of measure, similar to how matter is the **CONTEXT**, and **MASS** is the measure of matter.

-These concept can be used to descibe the classical physids teems as well.
-For example, here are the clasiscal definions of teh comes used in teh exmaples that fwollow, and their tholonic equivalnet definitions
+These concept can be used to describe the classical physics terms as well.
+For example, here are the classical definitions of the common terms used in the examples that follow, and (below) their tholonic equivalent definitions

 *Note: Where equations exist that require the value of time, unless otherwise stated, time is always assumed to be 1.
-The same goes for theta, the angle of interaction (between a force and a body), which is always considered to be 0 degrees.
-For example, where P=power, F=force, s=distance, the equation to calculate 'work÷time' is shown as P=(F×s×cos(θ))÷time, but this can also be written as P=F×v because if cos(0)=1, and time=1, the formula simplifies to P=(F×(s/time)×1)/1, and since (s/time) = velocity, we can simply write P=F×v.
-It important to keep in mind that these very simple looking formulas get very complicated as soon as variables like time, theta, acceleration, etc., start changing.
+The same goes for theta, the angle of interaction (between a force and a BODY), which is always considered to be 0 degrees.
+For example, where P=power, F=force, s=distance, the equation to calculate 'work÷time' is shown as P=(F×s×cos(θ))÷time, but this can also be written as P=F×v because if cos(0)=1, and time=1, the formula simplifies to P=(F×(s/time)×1)/1, and since (s/time) = VELOCITY, we can simply write P=F×v.
+It important to keep in mind that these very simple looking formulas get very complicated as soon as variables like time, theta, ACCELERATION, etc., start changing.
 These formulas represent the simplest case, the archetype, of the concept.*

 **MASS** is a measure of a material **INSTANCE** and a property of **BODY**.